ChainAgnostic/caip-extended/README.md

 This library is split into individual packages so you can use what you need.

 - `caip-extended/common`: Generic package for validating CAIP values that are not namespace specific
-- `caip-extended/eip155`: EIP-155 namespace package for validating CAIP values
+- `caip-extended/eip155`: EIP-155 (i.e. Ethereum Virtual Machine) namespace package for validating CAIP values
 - `caip-extended/solana`: Solana namespace package for validating CAIP values
 - `caip-extended/hedera`: Hedera namespace package for validating CAIP values